sudorook/bmDCA/README.md

 `_J_%d.bin` files, pass the fields (h) file to `-p` and couplings (J) file to `-P`.

-### Conversion (`arma2ascii`)
+### Conversion from binary to text (`arma2ascii`)

-If using the `output_binary=true` flag during the inference step, the output will be stored in an Armadillo-specific binary format.
+If using the `output_binary=true` flag during the inference step (recommended), the output will be stored in an Armadillo-specific binary format.
 While this allows for reproducible outputs in stopped-and-restarted inference runs, the format is not accessible for other programs.
 You can use the `arma2ascii` tool to convert binary-stored outputs to ASCII.

 To convert parameters:
 ```